 Many attorneys limit their practice to one or more of these different types of cases.

 Is There a Fee for a Consultation?

-New York accident lawyers are prohibited from charging more than a 1/3 contingency fee.
-A contingency fee is a fixed percentage the lawyer agrees to accept which is paid out of the money recovered for you.
-With a contingency fee, no fee is charged if no money is recovered for you.
+In personal injury cases, a contingency fee is paid out of the money recovered for you and no fee is charged if no money is recovered for you.
 The legal fee is contingent on a successful outcome.